Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aFIv65hCAk0.md

 ### Transcript

-> will i be the end boss in the game no it's probably gonna be simon if anyone probably simon he's the terrifying one
+> will I be the end boss in the game no it's probably gonna be simon if anyone probably simon he's the terrifying one